Time for decision on removing leap seconds

 Over the past 40 years, 34 seconds have been added to UTC, a spokesman said.

-The ITU, a United Nations agency, said in a statement: "The benefits of the change would be a continuous time scale available for all the modern electronic navigation and computerised systems to operate with and eliminate the need for specialised ad hoc time systems."
+The ITU, a United Nations agency, said in a statement: "The benefits of the change would be a continuous time scale available for all the modern electronic navigation and computerized systems to operate with and eliminate the need for specialized ad hoc time systems."

 ITU officials had no cost estimate for the proposed change, which would take effect from January 2018 if agreed by the assembly and endorsed by ITU's radiocommunication conference being held from Jan 23-Feb 17.